Bermuda land snail: Research

 In Eight Little Piggies, a book from 1993, Gould wrote: "I don't even think Euglandina has even dented Otala but it devastated the native Poecilozonites.
 I used to find them by the thousands throughout the Island.
 When I returned in 1973...
 I could not find a single animal alive.
 Last year (1991) I relocated one species, the smallest and most cryptic, but the large P. bermudensis, the major subject of my research, is probably extinct."

 In 2002, a Bermuda Aquarium, Museum and Zoo summer intern, Alex Lines, was sent out to Gould's old sites and is understood to have found a clutch of survivors.
 Several dozen snails were sent to London to aid their propagation.

 Poecilozonites circumfirmatus is protected in Bermuda under the Protected Species Act (2003) and a Protected Species Recovery Plan was published for it in 2010 by the Bermuda Government, Department of Conservation Services.

 In 2014 it was reported in The Royal Gazette that a live colony of Poecilozonites bermudensi (greater Bermuda land snail) had been found in an overgrown alley in Hamilton.
 The colony was apparently isolated from the rest of the island, including the effects of invasive species, by colonizing the alley early on.
 A captive breeding program was carried out at Chester Zoo and the Zoological Society of London in the UK, resulting in the release of more than 4,000 snails into nature reserves on the island by June 2019.

 In 2020, Chester Zoo also reintroduced 800 lesser Bermuda land snails to the island, which were thought to have been extinct from the island since 2004.
+The IUCN Red List considers both extant species to be Critically Endangered, with P. circumfirmatus being possibly extinct in the wild.